8 Array Formulas

 8.5.3 SEQUENCE

-Returns a sequence of numbers according to a pattern.
+Returns a sequence of numbers based on a pattern.

 Syntax